wp-plugins/ibeducator/readme.txt

 8. **Course Settings**

 == Changelog ==

+= 1.4.3 =
+* Added ability to enable comments on lessons.
+  - The visibility of the lesson comments on the single lesson page depens on the lesson's "Access" option.
+  - Lesson comments are removed from the general comments feed (e.g., example.com/?feed=comments-rss2).
+* Other improvements and fixes.

 = 1.4.2 =
 * Fixed an issue when the plugin didn't load translation (.MO) file from the "languages" directory.
 It loaded the MO file from "wp-content/languages/plugins" directory.